Issues in Ethics: Confidentiality

 It is important for the professional to be aware of what information is necessary and appropriate for inclusion in the client's legal record and to exercise professional judgment in making notations in the client's record.

 Appropriate steps must be taken to ensure the confidentiality and protection of electronic and computerized client records and information.
 All information should be password protected, and only authorized persons should have access to the records and information.
 Computerized records should be backed up routinely, and there should be plans for protecting computer systems in case of emergencies.

 Student Privacy Issues

-There are many academic programs that prepare audiologists and speech-language pathologists for entry into the field of communication sciences and disorders.
+Many academic programs prepare audiologists and speech-language pathologists for entry into the CSD discipline.
 At all levels of professional education, students and student clinicians have privacy rights that educators must respect.
-Many of these rights are specifically protected by federal law (FERPA, for example), and there may also be relevant state statutes.
+Many of these rights are specifically protected by federal law (e.g., FERPA), and there may also be relevant state statutes.
 But, once again, safeguarding the privacy of information entrusted to a teacher, program administrator, or institution is an ethical and not just a legal obligation.
-According to Principle of Ethics IV of the Code of Ethics, “Individuals shall honor their responsibilities to the professions and their relationships with colleagues and students.”
 Professional regard for students and student clinicians involves respecting each student as the arbiter of what personal information may be divulged and to whom it may be divulged.

 Guidance With Respect to Students in Classes